What is ISO/IEC 27001?

 Why should you be ISO 27001 compliant?

 Companies all over the world are looking for ways to improve the security of the data and information that drives their operations.
-The paths to a data breach are various and varied, ranging from cyber attacks and hacking to human error and data leaks.
+The paths to a data breach are varied, ranging from cyber attacks and hacking to human error and data leaks.

-How to achieve compliance?
+How to achieve compliance with ISO 27001:2022?

 Organizations seeking to comply with the ISO/IEC 27001 must undergo audits regularly and implement and maintain its requirements.
 These mandatory requirements include ISMS scope determination, information security policy and topic-specific policies, risk assessment processes and procedures, the Statement of Applicability, evidence of competence, evidence of monitoring, and many more.